-- case management or activities that include involvement in daily, work or social activities.
+- case management or activities that include involvement with consumers in daily, work or social activities.

 - interactions with consumers in the implementation of individual service plans, education plans or behavior programs.

 - gathering behavior program data by interacting with or observing consumers to determine appropriate program implementation.

-- involvement in programming at residential, work sites and other venues.
+- involvement with consumers in programming at residential, work sites and other venues.

 Job & Educational Requirements